 Australian pop star Emily Perry has been making major moves in the US, and now with two hit singles blazing through radio stations, it’s safe to say she’s here to stay.
-Her newest release “Walk in Silence” proves her powerhouse capabilities as an artist and brings a fresh face to the New York City pop scene.
+Her newest release “Walk in Silence” proves her powerhouse capabilities as an artist and brings a fresh face to the pop scene.
 Soundigest had the chance to ask Perry some questions and received key insight on her recent successes, breakout from the Australian scene, and songwriting experience with Grammy winning US artists.

 As a musician from Australia, did your location have any effect on your influences and aspirations in music?